Feeling sick? Have pain? Go see a doctor. He’ll fix you up in no time.

 This way of thinking works extremely well with acute conditions.
 In such cases, the symptom experienced points directly to the cause of the discomfort.
 For instance, pain in the arm is found to be a broken bone.
 Once the fracture is located, this injury can be treated.
 In time, the arm will heal and likely be as good as it was before the incident.

-The Complexity of Serious and Chronic Illnesses
+The Complexity of Chronic Illness

-Of course, this process becomes far more complex when it comes to serious illnesses or chronic conditions.
+Of course, this process becomes far more complex when it comes to chronic conditions.
 Instead of a single symptom, patients often have a variety of complaints, many of which could also be used to describe a number of potential health problems.
 In these cases, the doctor has the challenging job of figuring out which condition or conditions are present and then provide appropriate treatment to alleviate the problem.